-Over a decade ago, Christopher Crum, MD, helped design the protocol that revealed the fallopian tubes to be the origin of most high-grade serous carcinomas (HGSCs), the tumor type afflicting over two-thirds of women with ovarian cancer.
+Over a decade ago, Christopher Crum, MD, of Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC), helped design the protocol that revealed the fallopian tubes to be the origin of most high-grade serous carcinomas (HGSCs), the tumor type afflicting over two-thirds of women with ovarian cancer.

 “This is a fundamental mystery: Why do we catch the cancer so late even when we thought we were catching it early?” said Dr. Crum, recently the chief of the Division of Women’s and Perinatal Pathology at the Brigham.

 For many years, it was mistakenly assumed that HGSC came from the ovaries.
 About two decades ago, however, surgeons began to identify early tumors in the fallopian tubes.
 In 2005, Dr. Crum conceived of the Sectioning and Extensively Examining the Fimbriated End Protocol (SEE-FIM) at the Brigham.
 Pathologists used this protocol to dissect the fallopian tubes, typically during prophylactic surgery to prevent cancer, and analyze them for signs of early cancers.

 Results pointed to the distal fallopian tubes as the primary site for HGSC.
 SEE-FIM is now used in nearly every clinical laboratory in the country.
 The attention to the fallopian tube from this protocol has also led to the widespread adoption of opportunistic salpingectomy, which leaves the ovaries intact, for HGSC prevention.